muness/muness.github.io/_posts/2023-06-07-llm-prompt-types.md

 title: 'LLM Prompt Types'
 ---

 You've heard about Prompt Engineering.
 You know that it's something buzz wordy that people who've bought into the LLM hype go on about.
-What are they?
+What are prompts?
 Why do they work?
 How should you evaluate them?
 In this post I explore types of prompts and why they matter when using LLMs.

 ## Why do prompts matter?